crafters-cloud/aspnetcore/src/CraftersCloud.AspNetCore.CopyAzureKeyVaultSecrets.HostingStartup/README.md

 ```

-If you are using .NET 3.1 or .NET 5 version of Asp Net Core project add call to the extension method *AddCopyKeyVaultSecretsHostingStartup()* while configuring the *IwebHostBuilder*.
+If you are using .NET 3.1 or .NET 5 version of Asp Net Core project add call to the extension method *AddCopyKeyVaultSecretsHostingStartup()* while configuring the *IWebHostBuilder*.

 ```csharp
 using CraftersCloud.AspNetCore.CopyAzureKeyVaultSecrets.HostingStartup;